 The Seminary has several kinds of financial aid available: Tuition Grants, Scholarships for Excellence and Educational Loans.
-Scholarships and grants are funds that do not need to be paid back.
-The awarding of a Tuition grant is based on an individual student's financial need.
-Beginning in 2015, all admitted masters-level students will be eligible for a full tuition grant.
-Scholarships for Excellence are awarded based on academic achievement and/ or a promise for ministry.
+Scholarships and Tuition Grant Gants are funds that do not need to be paid back.

+Scholarships for Excellence are awarded based on academic achievement and/or a promise for ministry.
+More information on Scholarships for Excellence follows below.